cbreathnach/cbreathnach.github.io/_pages/cv.md

 ## Skills

 **Java:** Most familiar with the Java language.
-Have studied many aspects of the language, including multithreading, client and server side programming and algorithimic complexity analysis.
-Have also studied GUI programming and have implemented a logistic regression algorithim.
+Have studied many aspects of the language, including multithreading, client and server- side programming and algorithmic complexity analysis.
+Have also studied GUI programming and have implemented a logistic regression algorithm.

 <br />
 **Python:** Have used the Scikit-learn libraries for machine learning on various data sets.

 <br />
-**Embedded Systems:** Have studied emdedded system and processor architecture and written C code for Microchip and Arduino MCUs.
+**Embedded Systems:** Have studied embedded system and processor architecture and written C code for Microchip and Arduino MCUs.

 <br />
-**Chip Design:** Have studied chip processes and have knowlegde of VHDL and simulation environments for analysing systems.
+**Chip Design:** Have studied chip processes and have knowledge of VHDL and simulation environments for analysing systems.

 <br />
-**Electronics:** Good knowledge of analagoue and digital electronics, electromagetics, signals and communication systems.
+**Electronics:** Good knowledge of analogue and digital electronics, electromagetics, signals and communication systems.

 <br />
 **Android:** Experience creating Android Applications and interacting with database back-ends.

 <br />
-**Web Development:** Have knowlegde of HTML & CSS, SQL and other CMS systems.
+**Web Development:** Have knowledge of HTML & CSS, SQL and other CMS systems.

 <br />
 **Applications:** Experience using MATLAB, LabView, LabWindows, Microsoft Office applications and LaTex document editors.